boradRushil/Principal-Componet-Analysis/README.md

 # Principal-Componet-Analysis

-•Introduction
+-•Introduction
-  •Background
+  -•Background
-  •Motivati•and Overview
+  -•Motivati•and Overview
-•Approach
+-•Approach
  •Description and the Approach used
  •Explanation of the concepts used.
     •Covariance Matrix